rust-lang/rfcs/text/0000-if-not-let.md

 surrounding scope*.
 If it does not succeed, it must diverge (e.g., return or break).
 You can think of let-else as a “refutable `let` statement.”

-This narrows the gap between regular `if` syntax and `if let` syntax, while also simplifying some common error-handling patterns.
+This simplifies some common error-handling patterns, and reduces the need for special-purpose control flow macros.

 # Motivation